fandytcc/teacher-evaluation-tool-app/README.md

 ## Work-in-progress
 I built this final individual assignment within 4.5 days for Codaisseur Academy graduation assessment.
 After graduation, I'm currently working on the following features in both front-end & back-end:
-  * Add, edit & remove students in a batch
+  * Edit & remove students in a batch
   * Save evaulations form and direct to student overview or next student
   * Edit evaulations